ConsenSysMesh/rimble-web3-components/README.md

 ### Publishing new packages

-To publish to a new package to NPM you must first manually create the package via the command line.
+To publish a new package to NPM you must first manually create the package via the command line.

 `npm publish --access public`